Vippsi/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+    A token is used to store sensitive information in a hashed format, it also allows our app to know if a user is logged in

 - [ ] What steps can you take in your web apps to keep your data secure?

+    You can keep your data secure by hashing usernames and passwords, making sure that you don't push api keys or other sensitive information to github

 - [ ] Describe how web servers work.

+    web servers work by connecting to the web and sharing data with other servers using the URL

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+      Create, read, update, delete

 ## Project Set Up